Logic of Qualitative Methods (Modules 1, 5, 9)

 James Mahoney

 This session considers the use of counterfactual analysis as a tool for evaluating complex causal theories at the level of individual cases.
-The session focuses on the evaluation of necessary condition hypotheses and INUS condition hypotheses with counterfactual analysis.
-The session uses several concrete examples to illustrate how counterfactual analysis is a crucial part of process tracing and hypothesis evaluation in qualitative research.
+The session focuses on the evaluation of necessary condition hypotheses with counterfactual analysis.
+The discussion includes several concrete examples to illustrate how counterfactual analysis is a crucial part of process tracing and hypothesis evaluation in qualitative research.

 Required readings: